-Ring doesn’t skimp on hardware either.
-In fact, there are so many doorbells to choose from, the lineup can be a bit overwhelming if you’re just starting your research.
-Don’t worry though, your friends at D-Trends have got you covered.
+Ring doesn’t skimp on product options, either.
+In fact, there are so many doorbells to choose from that the lineup can be a bit overwhelming if you’re just starting your research.
+Don’t worry, though — your friends at Digital Trends have you covered.

 Ring is big on aesthetics.
-The company’s doorbells never fail to look awesome, but sometimes, we don’t want to draw attention to our prized tech.
+The company’s doorbells never fail to look awesome, but sometimes we don’t want to draw attention to our prized tech.
 That’s something to consider as we weigh in on the numbers.

 The Doorbell Pro also comes with four different faceplate styles: Satin nickel, Venetian bronze, pearl, and black.
 There’s even a retro mounting kit for installs where you’ll be replacing a first-gen Ring doorbell.
 Once your old bell and bracket are removed, the retro kit is mounted using the same holes as the original hardware, making your install/upgrade quick and easy.

 Camera-wise, the specs are identical to the Video 3.
 For posterity, that’s 1080p HD with a 160-degree field of view.
-While the differences aren’t enormous, we’ll give this one to the Video Pro for a slightly more minimalist bell-body, more faceplate options, and the retro kit.
+While the differences aren’t enormous, we’ll give this one to the Video Pro for a slightly more minimalist bell body, more faceplate options, and the retro kit.

 You’ll be hard-pressed to pick out differences between the Video 3 and Video Pro in a side-by-side video comparison, but there are a few things to consider.
-For one, if the Video 3 is low on battery, there’s a possibility of lag or lower-res video being beamed to your phone, instead of full-on HD.
+For one, if the Video 3 is low on battery, there’s a possibility of lag or lower-res video being beamed to your phone instead of full-on HD.
 For the Video Pro, there is no battery to speak of.
 The bell itself is hardwired directly to your home (more on that in the next section), so as long as there’s power to your house, your video feed should be consistently stable.

 With identical live video and recording capabilities (and an equal amount of variables to consider), we’ll call this one a draw.

-For hardwiring your Video 3, you’ll want to make sure your home’s wiring is up to par (8-24 VAC, 40VA max, 50/60Hz), and that you or someone you know is comfortable with the added installation steps.
+For hardwiring your Video 3, you’ll want to make sure your home’s wiring is up to code (8-24 VAC, 40VA max, 50/60Hz) and that you or someone you know is comfortable with the added installation steps.
 Chances are, though, if you’re buying a Video 3, you’re buying it for the quick-release battery.
 It’s easy to re-juice and should last 10 to 12 months on a single charge.

 For the Video Pro, the only option is hardwiring.
-Required doorbell specs are a bit different (16-24 VAC, 40VA max, 50/60Hz), and you’ll also need to install the included Pro Power Kit inside of your home’s chime box.
+Required doorbell specs are a bit different (16-24 VAC, 40VA max, 50/60Hz), and you’ll also need to install the included Pro Power Kit inside your home’s chime box.
 While hardwiring isn’t the toughest DIY venture, the convenience of a battery is too good to pass up.
 Therefore, the Video 3 takes home the gold.

 Speaking of the Ring app, the Video Pro allows you to draw customizable motion zones on your preferred mobile device.
-Say you live on a fairly busy street, but your Ring’s camera is picking up on all the passing cars.
+Say you live on a fairly busy street, but your Ring’s camera is picking up all the passing cars.
 Drawing a custom motion zone around your front yard will tell your Ring system to only alert you if there’s motion on your property.
 This helps to keep unnecessary notifications to a minimum.

 At this point, you may be asking yourself if the Video 3 and Video Pro even have any differences.
 The answer is yes, indeed.
-It’s a feature called “Advanced Pre-Roll” that you won’t be getting with the Video 3, or any battery-optional Ring for that matter.
+It’s a feature called Advanced Pre-Roll that you won’t be getting with the Video 3 — or any battery-optional Ring, for that matter.

-Standard for the Ring 3, Ring Elite, and some other wired Ring cams, Advanced Pre-Roll automatically records six additional seconds of video before a motion event is triggered.
+Standard for the Video Pro, Ring Elite, and some other wired Ring cams, Advanced Pre-Roll automatically records six additional seconds of video before a motion event is triggered.
 Unlike the regular Pre-Roll feature you’ll find with the Ring Video Doorbell 3 Plus, Advanced captures six seconds of pre-event video in full color, high definition, and full sound.
 Compare that to regular Pre-Roll’s four seconds, black and white, standard definition, and no audio.
 A Ring Protect subscription is required, but for that kind of security, we can’t think of a reason not to sign up.

 This was a tough call to make, but for features, we’re awarding the Video Pro.
-The wired bell delivers the goods with smart features like customized motion controls and Alexa integration, padded in with extra security, thanks to Advanced Pre-Roll.
+The wired bell delivers the goods with smart features like customized motion controls and Alexa integration, padded with extra security, thanks to Advanced Pre-Roll.
 Disregarding power sources, the Video Pro can simply do more than the Video 3.

 Both the Video 3 and Video Pro are phenomenal video doorbells, but one must walk away the champ.
 This is a versus piece, after all.
 For us, that sacred title of “winner” is going to the Ring Video Doorbell 3.

-This was a very tough call to make, because the Video Pro is a great choice for so many reasons.
+This was a very tough call to make because the Video Pro is a great choice for so many reasons.
 It’s perfect for those who never want to bother with charging batteries, as well as families that want the added security of Advanced Pre-Roll.
 It’s also a little smaller than the Ring 3, which means better blending with your exterior home decor.

 That being said, the Video 3 can rock a battery or wired power.
 It’s got just as much in the way of smart tech as the Pro, including all the same motion-sensing capabilities.
 Yes, Advanced Pre-Roll is awesome.
 We wish the Video 3 could do that, but Advanced Pre-Roll requires a Ring Protect plan to even use.
 That’s a key feature you’re losing with the Video Pro if you never even sign up for Ring’s additional service.